Toast to Freedom: Writing and recording process

 Bill Shipsey from Art for Amnesty said about Levon Helm: "On behalf of Amnesty International's millions of members around the world, I want to say how grateful we are to Levon Helm for his generous artistic contribution and support that will make a real difference to our life-saving work around the world.
 We in Amnesty owe him a huge debt.
 The best way to repay that debt to him is by continuing our work.
 Levon Helm created with 50 international musicians some musical magic for Amnesty.
 This happens when goodness and love combine with kindness and art to produce beauty and power leading to unarmed truth – still the most powerful thing in the universe."

 Slated for release on Thursday, May 3, 2012 to coincide with World Press Freedom Day, "Toast to Freedom" is central to an innovative global campaign heralding the important human rights message behind Amnesty International.
 A dedicated "Toast to Freedom" website has been created, as well as social network pages on Facebook, Twitter and YouTube with links to the websites of Amnesty International and all contributing artists.
 "Toast to Freedom" is available for purchase via most online stores with proceeds benefiting Amnesty International.

 "Toast to Freedom" is available in a wide assortment of audio mixes, including Global Master Mixes for both the extended version and radio edit.
-It is scheduled to be available soon in regional specific remixes for South America, Africa, Australia, Asia, Europe and the USA.
+It is scheduled to be available soon in regional specific remixes for South America, Africa, Australia, Asia, Europe and the US.

 All stages of the international production of "Toast to Freedom" were captured by filmmaker Natalie Johns of Dig for Fire who is known for her work with such artists as Jay-Z, Peter Gabriel, and The Rolling Stones.
 The project is featured in a making-of documentary as well as a companion music video.